Safe-DS/API-Editor/docs/gui.md

 ## General

-The purpose of the _api-editor_ is to manually annotate classes, functions, and parameters from a given API to generate an improved API.
-The _package-parser_, in contrast, marks annotations automatically.
+The purpose of the `API-Editor` is to manually annotate classes, functions, and parameters from a given API to generate an improved API.
+The `library-analyzer`, in contrast, marks annotations automatically.
-These annotations can be imported, edited and deleted in the _api-editor_.
+These annotations can be imported, edited and deleted in the `API-Editor`.

 ## Import

-Before you can start adding own annotations, you need to import the [generated API, usages and annotations files](package-parser/README.md) from _package-parser_.
+Before you can start adding own annotations, you need to import the [generated API, usages and annotations files](library-analyzer/README.md) from _library-analyzer_.

 ![Import API Data](img/import.jpg)